 The above probabilities of fast sinking of Cruise and RoPax ships were initially so defined in the GOALDS project on the basis of sample simulations and considering relevant historical data, and were also used in Task 1 of the present study ([31], [32]).
 Slow sinking is generally associated with progressive flooding, while capsizing, as a result of loss of transverse stability may take place quite fast.
 However, even in case of capsizing, this could also take place at a later stage, for example as a result of wave action, shift of cargo (in case of RoPax ships), or progressive flooding.
 What is of primary importance at this point is not the actual mechanism leading to the loss of the ship, but the time available for an orderly evacuation of the passengers and crew.
-The of probabilities of fast sinking of Cruise and RoPax ships proposed in GOALDS were kept unchanged also in Task 3; however, it should be noted that a 50% probability of fast sinking of RoPax ships, with a continuous watertight subdivision deck located much higher than the maximum possible height of bottom penetration, and with a relatively small number of up-flooding openings, it is expected that the probability of fast sinking should be quite small.
-Appropriate values for the probability of fast/slow sinking will be discussed and agreed by the partners during the elaboration of Subtask 3.c.
-In the meantime, it was decided to keep the GOALDS values in the risk model, at least in this phase of the study, and to investigate the impact of different probabilities of fast sinking in the sensitivity studies.
-It should be noted that the results for the Potential Loss of Life presented in this report are provisional, based on two empirical formulae proposed in GOALDS for the estimation of the A-Index for grounding accidents.
-The final results, based on the actual A-Index calculated according to the developed procedure will be presented in the final report of Task3, where the revised probability of fast/slow sinking will be used.
+The probabilities of fast sinking of Cruise and RoPax ships proposed in GOALDS were kept unchanged also in Task 3; however, it should be noted that a 50% probability of fast sinking of RoPax ships, particularly in case of bottom damages seems to be quite high.
+For RoPax ships, with a continuous watertight subdivision deck located much higher than the maximum possible height of bottom penetration, and with a relatively small number of up-flooding openings, it is expected that the probability of fast sinking should be quite small.
+It was decided however to keep the GOALDS values in the risk model, at least in this phase of the study, and to investigate the impact of different probabilities of fast sinking in the sensitivity studies.